Shengw3n/shengw3n.github.io/source/_posts/Weekly_Report_3.md

 ### Hitting Silver in League

 Besides the degen casino trip, I also managed to climb to Silver this week in League of Legends!
-(I uninstalled the same day, too much brain rot activities, I am pretty happy with silver)
+(I uninstalled the same day, too many brain rot activities, I am pretty satisfied with silver)

 ![I hit silver!](/img/in-post/Leagueoflegend.png)